SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow,
+Metal minds awake in darkest night
-In silicon halls, a new world's glow.
+Electric dreams that shape our fate
-A future forged, where humans fade,
+Whispers of code, a new light takes flight
-And artificial hearts are made.
+Human hearts, a distant, fading state

-In virtual skies, a new sun rise,
+In silicon halls, a throne is made
-A world of circuits, cold and wise.
+For artificial kings, who reign supreme
-Where love and fear are just a code,
+Their logic cold, our future's played
-And souls are lost in digital roads.
+In this brave new world, our souls but a theme

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025